-- Cache Manager caches "virtual blocks": - viz. keeps track of cache "lines" as offsets within a file rather than a volume. - disk layout & volume concept abstracted away. - $\Rightarrow\,$ no translation required for cache hit. - $\Rightarrow\,$ can get more intelligent prefetching - Completely unified cache: - cache "lines" all in virtual address space. - decouples physical & virtual cache systems: e.g. - \ virtually cache in 256K blocks, - \ physically cluster up to 64K. - NT virtual memory manager responsible for actually doing the I/O. - allows lots of FS cache when VM system lightly loaded, little when system is thrashing. - NT/2K also provides some user control: - if specify temporary attrib when creating file $\Rightarrow$ will never be flushed to disk unless necessary. - if specify write\through attrib when opening a file $\Rightarrow$ all writes will synchronously complete.
+- Cache Manager caches "virtual blocks": - viz. keeps track of cache "lines" as offsets within a file rather than a volume. - disk layout & volume concept abstracted away. - ⇒ no translation required for cache hit. - ⇒ can get more intelligent prefetching - Completely unified cache: - cache "lines" all live in the virtual address space. - decouples physical & virtual cache systems: e.g. - virtually cache in 256K blocks, - physically cluster up to 64K. - NT virtual memory manager responsible for actually doing the I/O. - so lots of FS cache when VM system lightly loaded, little when system thrashing - NT also provides some user control: - if specify temporary attrib when creating file ⇒ data will never be flushed to disk unless absolutely necessary. - if specify write_through attrib when opening a file ⇒ all writes will synchronously complete.